 What about an LLC?

 If you run an LLC, you and any other partners are not required to have workers’ comp.

 However, if one of the partners backs out of ownership—but would like to continue working as a regular employee—they will need workers’ comp immediately.
 Also, should the LLC hire a part-time, full-time, or seasonal employee, or even an employee who is related to one of the partners, this employee must have workers’ comp.
-So, even if you don’t need workers’ comp right now, you might need it in the future depending on how your business expands.
+So, even if you don’t need this coverage right now, you might need it in the future depending on how your business expands.

 What about a sole proprietorship?

 While sole proprietors are not required to have workers comp for themselves, you might still want to buy coverage.
 Compare with your regular insurance coverage to see if it’s worth the investment.
 Most likely, the benefits from life, health, and other insurance are enough for most sole proprietors.
 (Additionally, some insurers do not underwrite workers’ comp policies for sole proprietors.
 You’ll need to contact the company you’re interested in for more details.)